Reviews You Can Rely On

 Lacks a protective storage bag

 The Alps Outdoorz Redwood is a massive rectangular camping sleeping bag with a rugged, vintage design.
 Head to toe, this bag is constructed from high-quality materials designed to keep you warm and comfortable.
-We were impressed from first glance, and after months of testing, our experts unanimously selected the Redwood as our favorite.
-We named it our top bag for several reasons: it's warm, plush, super comfortable, uber rugged, and stylish.
+From first glance, we were impressed, and after months of testing, our experts unanimously selected the Redwood as our favorite.
+We named it our top bag for several reasons: it's warm, plush, super comfortable, uber-rugged, and stylish.
 This bag feels almost like a weighted blanket when you slide inside.
 The general weight of the bag settled around us as if we were being hugged to sleep.
-The fabrics are soft, void of cool spots, and are virtually soundless during nighttime movement.
+The fabrics are soft, void of cool spots, and are virtually silent during nighttime movement.
 We're big fans of the comfort and warmth of flannel liners in camping sleeping bags, and this model's got it.

-Here's the caveat: though Alps Outdoorz lists a -10 Fahrenheit temperature rating on the Redwood, we would not recommend using this bag in our favorite tent at those temperatures.
+Here's the caveat: though Alps Outdoorz lists a -10 Fahrenheit temperature rating on the Redwood, we would not recommend using it at those temperatures.
 The bag is warm, but not that warm.
 We assume they're listing the extreme limit for this sleeping bag with this temperature rating.
-The Redwood also has a large packed size, which may be a factor if you have limited space in your home, car, or trailer.
-It also rolls up bed-roll style, so it lacks the added convenience and protection of a separate stuff sack.
-It likely isn't the best for wet climates and is probably too warm for summer nights at low elevations.
-But for folks who want a super warm and cozy camping sleeping bag to make overnights in the outdoors luxurious, this durable bag is our favorite to recommend.
+Alps Outdoorz also offers the Redwood in a -25 degree version for just a little more money.
+The Redwood also has a large packed size, which might be a factor if you have limited space in your home, car, or trailer.
+It rolls up bed-roll style, so it lacks the added convenience and protection of a separate stuff sack.
+This also isn't ideal for wet climates and is probably too warm for summer nights at low elevations.
+If you need a bag that offers more layering options for a range of temperatures and climates, the Teton Sports Polara 3-in-1 might be a better option.
+For folks who want a super warm and cozy camping sleeping bag to make overnights in the outdoors luxurious, the durable Redwood is our top recommendation.

 Read more: Alps OutdoorZ Redwood review